All Episodes

 Well, it does matter.

-You know, it matters when James Comey tells a president-elect Donald Trump that the dossier is salacious and unverified in in January of 2017 before he becomes president.
+You know, it matters when James Comey tells a president-elect Donald Trump that the dossier is salacious and unverified in January of 2017 before he becomes president.

-But yet, three months earlier, he was signing off on that same dossier before FISA court to get a warrant to spy on the Trump campaign.
+But yet, three months earlier, he was signing off on that same dossier before a FISA court to get a warrant to spy on the Trump campaign.

 And there's substantial evidence suggesting that Steele materially misled the FBI about key aspects of the dossier's efforts, which bears on his credibility.

-This was in the summer and autumn of 2016, and another sworn filing in that case, Steele further stated that journalists from the New York Times, the Washington Post, Yahoo News, New Yorker, CNN were all briefed at the end of September 2016, and fusion at Fusion's instructions.
+In another sworn filing in that case, Steele further stated that journalists from the New York Times, The Washington Post, Yahoo News, New Yorker, CNN were all briefed at the end of September 2016 and Fusion at Fusion's instructions.

-And it's pretty pretty amazing.
+And it's pretty amazing.

 So he either lied to one or the other.